-- 1. Issue: Arianan prisoners of war (POWs) - a.
-Prediction: Due to Supreme Leader Ayatollah Mahmood Mekhenei's denunciation of the United States as anti-Islamic, captured Arianan soldiers will be highly uncooperative and will behave violently against their American captors. - b.
-Course of Action: Prior to departing homestation, the Unit Ministry Team (UMT) and paralegal will partner to train each company in the battalion.
+MEMORANDUM FOR Commander, 1st Battalion, 2nd Brigade Combat Team a.
+Prediction: Due to Supreme Leader Ayatollah Mahmood Mekhenei's denunciation of the United States as anti-Islamic, captured Arianian soldiers will be highly uncooperative and will behave violently against their American captors.

+SUBJECT: Religious Impact Assessment for Offensive Operations against Ariana's Military b.
+Course of Action: Prior to departing home station, the Unit Ministry Team (UMT) and paralegal will partner to train each company in the battalion.
 The UMT will train Soldiers on the nature of Ariana's clerical leadership and its control of politics and the military.
-The UMT will prepare Soldiers for the possibility of religiously-inspired violence by Arianan POWs.
-The paralegal will instruct Soldiers on the proper handling of POWs in accordance with the Geneva Conventions. - c.
-End State: Soldiers throughout the battalion will be better prepared for violent behavior by Arianan POWs and will be ready to respond appropriately and lawfully.
-Proper treatment of Arianan POWs will endear some Arianans to the American military and cast doubt on the validity of Supreme Leader Mekhenei's mischaracterization of the US.
+The UMT will prepare Soldiers for the possibility of religiously-inspired violence by Arianian POWs.
+The paralegal will instruct Soldiers on the proper handling of POWs in accordance with the Geneva Conventions.